FF:KSCA020 Reading in Chinese I - Course Information

-- After completing this course, the student should be able to cope with unknown Chinese text written in formal style.
-His vocabulary and grammar will be enlarged by what will have been read in class.
+- At the end of the course students should be able to apply the knowledge acquired when reading an unknown text in written Chinese (shumianyu).
+His/her vocabulary and grammar will be enlarged by what will have been read in class.

 - 1. - 12. are available in the Study Materials.

 - ŠVARNÝ, Oldřich and David UHER.
 Prozodická gramatika čínštiny (Prosodical Grammar of Chinese).
 1. vyd.
 Olomouc: Univerzita Palackého v Olomouci, 2014.
 163 pp. ISBN 80-244-4205-1. info

 - recommended literature